Himalayan Yoga Academy

 Hare Rama, Hare Rama, Rama Rama, Hare Hare”

-Meaning: An Ode to Sri Krishna and Lord Rama who are both two bodies but one being, as they are the incarnation of Sri Hari Vishnu.
-So accept my salutation.
+Meaning: An Ode to Sri Krishna and Lord Rama, who are both two bodies but one being, as they are the incarnations of Sri Hari Vishnu.
+So, accept my salutation.

 HAPPY KRISHNAJANMASHTAMI (BIRTH DAY OF KRISHNA)